Gabriel-Velez/GBE-Deck/README.md

 1. **Import All Pages**

-   - Import the `All-Pages.tpz2` file into Touch Portal to load all included pages at once.
+   - Select all pages from to the [Live Tool](gabriel-velez.github.io/GBE-Deck) and import them into TouchPortal

 2. **Customize to Your Setup**